If you’re starting an LLC, the business entity formation process is one of the first and most important hurdles. This step can be terribly complex ...

 How to Pay Sales Tax for Your Small Business

 1. Determine if your business is a subject to sales tax

 The crucial first step is finding out whether your goods and services are subject to sales tax.
 State sales tax requirements vary, but generally, sales of tangible goods are subject to sales tax, as are some services.
 Even if your state does not impose a sales tax, your locality may, so check with your state and local governments.

 Your business is subject to sales tax?
 Then you must register for sales tax to be able to collect and pay them.
 At the state level, this is usually done with the state’s Department of Revenue.
 You can usually register online; sometimes a fee is involved.
 If your locality also imposes a sales tax, be sure to register with your local government as well.

-To find out the sales tax rate for your state, choose your state from the list below.
+To calculate the sales tax for your state, choose a state from the list below.
 The following five states currently have no statewide sales tax: Alaska, Delaware, Montana, New Hampshire and Oregon.

 Choose Your State